Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 How overruns become your bill

-The first reason is competitive: contractors know that the total bid number is what homeowners compare.
+The first reason is competitive: contractors know the total bid number is what homeowners compare.
 A contractor with lower allowances produces a lower bid total, wins more work, and collects the difference in overruns.
 It’s not universal, but it’s common enough that you should assume it’s happening until proven otherwise.

 Good contractors hedging for flexibility